alitinker/testing123-demo/readme.markdown

 	gulp e2e

-You can alternatively use the commands `karma start` to run the unit tests and `protractor` to run the e2e tests.
+Alternatively, you can use the commands `karma start` to run the unit tests and `protractor` to run the e2e tests.